Efficient Action Counting with Dynamic Queries

 Abstract

 Most existing methods rely on the similarity correlation matrix to characterize the repetitiveness of actions, but their scalability is hindered due to the quadratic computational complexity.
-In this work, we introduce a novel approach that employs an action query representation to localize repeated action cycles with linear computational complexity.
+In this work, we introduce a novel approach that employs an action query representation to localize class-agnostic repeated action cycles with linear computational complexity.
 Based on this representation, we develop two key components to tackle the essential challenges of temporal repetition counting.
-Firstly, to facilitate open-set action counting, we propose the dynamic update scheme on action queries.
-Unlike static action queries, this approach dynamically embeds video features into action queries, offering a more flexible and generalizable representation.
-Secondly, to distinguish between actions of interest and background noise actions, we incorporate inter-query contrastive learning to regularize the video representations corresponding to different action queries.
-As a result, our method significantly outperforms previous works, particularly in terms of long video sequences, unseen actions, and actions at various speeds.
+Firstly, to tackle open-set action counting, we define two action classes: "repetitive actions" and "others".
+Instead of manually defining the repetitive action class, we propose a dynamic action query strategy.
+Here, each action query directly represents an extracted video feature, allowing the repetitive actions of interest to be dynamically defined based on the video content itself.
+Secondly, to distinguish these repetitive action queries from others, we propose inter-query contrastive learning.
+This performs contrastive clustering over the queries, pulling similar action patterns together while pushing apart those related to background or unrelated movements.
+As a result, queries classified as repetitive actions are considered as repetitive cycles, which are then used for counting.
+Thanks to the query-based representation and contrastive learning strategy, our method significantly outperforms previous works on accuracy while being more lightweight and time-efficient.
 On the challenging RepCountA benchmark, we outperform the state-of-the-art method TransRAC by 26.5% in OBO accuracy, with a 22.7% mean error decrease and 94.1% computational burden reduction.
-Code will be publicly available.

 Video